tanglemixer/tanglemixer/README.md

 # TangleMixer
 TangleMixer is a coin-mixing service for IOTA.
+It is the first IOTA mixer for the mainnet!
 With TangleMixer you can anonymize the source of your IOTAs.

 # How does it work
 Unlike other coin-mixing services, TangleMixer purely uses the IOTA tangle to communicate.
 There's no central website.<br />